 …Which brings us back to today, where the “co-opted” (to put it mildly!) modern version of Monopoly may, in fact, still be played on campus – but in dorm rooms as opposed to classrooms.

 But one aspect of its heyday as a Wharton teaching tool remains, and that is the significance of using games to bridge the gap between theory and experience.
-And, while the Learning Lab has yet to develop a simulation that incorporates a Scottie dog with a bankroll, we do offer a host of educational gaming platforms that are just as serious – and fun – as their ubiquitous predecessor.
-And, better still, if you’re interested in acquiring your own copy of one, you don’t need oilcloth – just email our team at: email@example.com.
+And, while the Learning Lab has yet to develop a simulation that incorporates a Scottie dog with a bankroll, we do offer a host of interactive simulation experiences that are just as serious – and fun – as their ubiquitous predecessor.
+And, better still, if you’re interested in using one of our simulations, you don’t need oilcloth – just email our team at: firstname.lastname@example.org.